moseschmiedel/bachelor-thesis/text/thesis.typ

 == Localization
 For the evaluation of the localization implementation the test setup was modified.
 On a large grass field (Rosental in Leipzig) three anchor nodes were setup on wooden poles in three corners of the field.
-Their positions were chosen to maximize the area were communication with all three anchors is possible.
+Their positions were chosen to maximize the area where communications with all three anchors were possible.
 With the iOS-App "GPS Data Smart" @noauthor_gps_2024 the absolute positions of the three anchors were measured.

 After installing all three anchors, the end node was used to perform RSSI measurements at three different positions.
-Again the actual position of the end node was measured with the previously mentioned iOS-App.
+Again, the actual position of the end node was measured with the previously mentioned iOS-App.
 The RSSI readings were recorded for later evaluation.

 === Data Analysis
 The actual positions of the anchor nodes and the end node were all measured with GPS.
 This data was in latitude/longitude format.
 To further process the positions their cartesian representation was needed.
-This conversion was performed based on the WGS-84 ellipsoid which is used for GPS @gisgeography_world_2015.
+This conversion was performed based on the WGS-84 ellipsoid, which is used for GPS @gisgeography_world_2015.
 After that for better readability all positions were expressed relative to the position of Anchor A.

 #let anchor_data = {